What’s Your 2021 Hurricane Disaster Recovery Plan?

 - Season / timing: The Atlantic & Central Pacific Hurricane seasons are from June 1 to November 30, when ocean temperatures are at their warmest.
 While this is a relatively large window, it allows businesses to prepare based on the months that hurricanes are mostly likely to occur.

 - Predicted activity: Forecasting technology can somewhat reliably predict how bad a hurricane season will be, prior to the start of the season.
-In May, for example, the National Oceanic and Atmospheric Administration (NOAA) predicted that the 2020 hurricane season would be “above-average,” with 6-10 hurricanes, of which 3-6 would be Category 3 or higher.
+In May, for example, the National Oceanic and Atmospheric Administration (NOAA) predicted that the 2021 hurricane season would be “above-normal,” with 13 to 20 named Atlantic storms (with winds of 39 mph or higher), of which 6 to 10 could become hurricanes (with winds of 74 mph or higher).
+3 to 5 of these could become major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).
 While these forecasts aren’t exact, they can provide a general “heads up” for planning purposes.

 A crucial component of any hurricane disaster recovery plan is the preventative planning.
 No, you can’t stop a hurricane.
 But you can prevent it from destroying your business.